gupta-siddhartha/PLUTOv4.2-CRHD/README.md

 ==================================

-If you need further help, contact gsiddhartha@uchicago.edu or www.siddharthagupta.com.
+If you need further help, contact www.siddharthagupta.com.

 ==================================

-Acknowledgement
+Acknowledgment

 ==================================

-This code is distributed freely with a hope that it can be useful to your research problem.
+This code is distributed freely with the hope that it can be useful to your research problem.
 We will be happy if you find the code useful and appreciate our effort.
 Journal details can be found at https://ui.adsabs.harvard.edu/abs/2019arXiv190607200G/abstract.